Trump deploying National Guard to Los Angeles as immigration protests ramp up after citywide ICE operations

 The message came after Trump administration border czar Tom Homan said in an interview on Fox News earlier Saturday that "We're going to bring National Guard in tonight.
 We're going to continue doing our job.
 We're going to push back on these people, and we're going to enforce the law."

+A spokesperson for California Gov. Gavin Newsom told CBS News Saturday night that Newsom called Mr. Trump and the two spoke for about 40 minutes.

-In a post to X in response to the National Guard deployment order, California Gov. Newsom wrote that the "federal government is moving to take over the California National Guard and deploy 2,000 soldiers.
+Prior to that, in a post to X in response to the National Guard deployment order, Newsom wrote that the "federal government is moving to take over the California National Guard and deploy 2,000 soldiers.
 That move is purposefully inflammatory and will only escalate tensions.
 LA authorities are able to access law enforcement assistance at a moment's notice.
 We are in close coordination with the city and county, and there is currently no unmet need.
 The Guard has been admirably serving LA throughout recovery.
 This is the wrong mission and will erode public trust."

 Newsom also wrote that additional California Highway Patrol units were being deployed L.A. area highways to "keep the peace."